Azure/azure-powershell/src/ImageBuilder/docs/New-AzImageBuilderTemplateCustomizerObject.md

 ### -RestartCustomizer
 Reboots a VM and waits for it to come back online (Windows).
-Corresponds to Packer windows-restart provisioner.
+Corresponds to Packer windows-restart provisioner

 ```yaml
 Type: System.Management.Automation.SwitchParameter